wolfii-ona/Quarter-Car-Suspension-Modeling-G4/README.md

 * The rough road uses a fixed random seed (42) so every design is tested against the same road.

-*We appreciate all kinds of useful feedback.
+*:white_check_mark:We appreciate all kinds of useful feedback.
 This isn't perfect and we will keep on improving as we learn.*